 Conclusion

-So, what’s the conclusion on the top Subaru Ascent year?
+So, what’s the conclusion on the best Subaru Ascent year?

 Now, it’s your turn.
 What features make or break a family SUV like the Ascent for you?
 Safety tech?
-Storage capacity?
+Storage space?
 That fresh car scent?

 Let’s get this difficult conversation rolling!